Curt46/Hantek-DSO-2090/README.md

 Unit "libusb" a Pascal wrapper for the standard USB library.
 Unit "Display" handles analysis and display of the data acquired from the 'scope.
 This is where you will
 	want to do much of your own special program development.
 The unit here simply 	presents the acquired data in a string grid.
 This unit has its own form.
+In the string grid, column 0 is the data index, column 1 is the data from channel one and column 2 is the data from 'scope channel two. column

 In general, the relationship between the units looks something like this: